 Management believes that funds generated from our operations will be sufficient to fund our debt service requirements, working capital requirements and capital expenditure requirements for the foreseeable future.
 We also have additional borrowing capacity under our indentures.
 However, our ability to continue to fund these items and to reduce debt may be affected by general economic, financial, competitive, legislative and regulatory factors, as well as other industry-specific factors such as the ability to control music piracy and the continued industry-wide decline of CD sales.
-We or any of our affiliates may also, from time to time depending on market conditions and prices, contractual restrictions, our financial liquidity and other factors, seek to repurchase our Holdings Discount Notes, our Acquisition Corp.
-Senior Subordinated Notes or our Senior Secured Notes and/or common stock in open market purchases, privately negotiated purchases or otherwise.
-The amounts involved in any such transactions, individually or in the aggregate, may be material and may be funded from available cash or from additional borrowings.
-In addition, we may from time to time, depending on market conditions and prices, contractual restrictions, our financial liquidity and other factors, seek to refinance our Holdings Discount Notes, Acquisition Corp.
+We or any of our affiliates may also, from time to time depending on market conditions and prices, contractual restrictions, our financial liquidity and other factors, seek to repurchase the Holdings Discount Notes, our Acquisition Corp.
+Senior Subordinated Notes or our Senior Secured Notes and/or Parent common stock in open market purchases, privately negotiated purchases or otherwise.
+In addition, we may from time to time, depending on market conditions and prices, contractual restrictions, individually or in the aggregate, may be material and may be funded from available cash or from additional borrowings.
+In addition, we may from time to time, depending on market conditions and prices, contractual restrictions, our financial inquidity and other factors, seek to refinance the Holdings Discount Notes, Acquisition Corp.
 Senior Subordinated Notes and/or our Senior Secured Notes with existing cash and/or with funds provided from additional borrowings.